 Make the sauce

-- Heat another tablespoon of oil to the same frying pan (if needed), then add the onions and fry them gently until they are translucent.
+- Heat another tablespoon of oil in the same frying pan (if needed), then add the onions and fry them gently until they are translucent.
 Don't allow them to brown, keep the heat quite low and stir them as you fry.
 This will take about 5 minutes.

 - Add all the spices (including the remaining cornflour) and continue to stirfry until the onions are well coated and the spices start to release their aroma (image 1 above).